0xAX/linux-insides/Misc/linux-misc-4.md

 }
 ```

 It takes an executable file name, set of command line arguments, and set of environment variables.
 As you may guess, everything is done by the `do_execve` function.
 I will not describe the implementation of the `do_execve` function in detail because you can read about this in [here](https://0xax.gitbook.io/linux-insides/summary/syscall/linux-syscall-4).
-But in short words, the `do_execve` function does many checks like `filename` is valid, limit of launched processes is not exceed in our system and etc. After all of these checks, this function parses our executable file which is represented in [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format, creates memory descriptor for newly executed executable file and fills it with the appropriate values like area for the stack, heap and etc. When the setup of new binary image is done, the `start_thread` function will set up one new process.
+But in short words, the `do_execve` function does many checks like `filename` is valid, limit of launched processes is not exceeded in our system and etc. After all of these checks, this function parses our executable file which is represented in [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format, creates memory descriptor for newly executed executable file and fills it with the appropriate values like area for the stack, heap and etc. When the setup of new binary image is done, the `start_thread` function will set up one new process.
 This function is architecture-specific and for the [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture, its definition will be located in the [arch/x86/kernel/process_64.c](https://github.com/torvalds/linux/blob/08e4e0d0456d0ca8427b2d1ddffa30f1c3e774d7/arch/x86/kernel/process_64.c#L239) source code file.

 The `start_thread` function sets new value to [segment registers](https://en.wikipedia.org/wiki/X86_memory_segmentation) and program execution address.
 From this point, our new process is ready to start.
 Once the [context switch](https://en.wikipedia.org/wiki/Context_switch) will be done, control will be returned to userspace with new values of registers and the new executable will be started to execute.